rstudio/bookdown.org/content/archive/internal/cardinal-daniel-r-reporting-book-kinduct-data.md

 pinned: false
 ---

-An Exploratory Analysis for Kinduct and Paul Robbins
+An Exploratory Analysis for Kinduct and Paul Robbins [...]
+This document is for the sole purpose of exploring the relationships that exist between offensive and defensive mechanical intensity.
+Previous analysis has only looked at intensity in its aggregate form and we intend to show that by breaking these metric into its component parts that additional information is gleaned that allows teams to better prepare for future opponents and establish effective off-season training routines for teams as they prepare for the rigors of the ...